-Section b(1)
+Subsection b.(1)

 As discussed in State v.
-Nunez-Mosquea, section b(1) has been modified to reflect that in order to prove that the kidnapper is guilty of first-degree kidnapping, the state most prove beyond a reasonable doubt that the kidnapper "knowingly" caused harm to the victim.43 In addition, the court held that "disproving unharmed release is a material element of the crime of first-degree kidnapping, requiring the State to prove that a defendant 'knowingly' harmed or 'knowlingly' released the victim in an unsafe place."44 The language of the Court has been incorporated into the text of section b(1).
+Nunez-Mosquea, subsection b.(1) has been modified to reflect that in order to prove that the kidnapper is guilty of first-degree kidnapping, the State must prove beyond a reasonable doubt that the kidnapper "knowingly" caused harm to the victim.52 In addition, the Court held that "disproving unharmed release is a material element of the crime of first-degree kidnapping, requiring the State to prove that a defendant 'knowingly' harmed or 'knowingly' released the victim in an unsafe place."53 The language of the Court has been incorporated into the text of subsections b.(1)-(2).
+Subsection b.(3) has been added to cover situations in which the victim of the kidnapping is never released by the captor.

-The harm to the victim necessary to secure a conviction for first-degree kidnapping must be either be physical, emotional or psychological harm.
-45
+The harm to the victim necessary to secure a conviction for first-degree kidnapping must be either be physical, emotional, or psychological harm.54

-Section b(2)
+Subsection b.(2)

 If the actor releases the victim "unharmed" and in a safe place prior to apprehension, the Legislature has determined that this constitutes a second-degree kidnapping.
-For the sake of clarity, this grade of kidnapping has been separated from the last sentence of what originally constituted section c(1) and placed in its own section, b(2).
+For the sake of clarity, this grade of kidnapping has been separated from the last sentence of what originally constituted subsection c.(1) and placed in its own subsection, b.(2).

-Section b(3)
+Subsection b.(3)

-If the victim of the kidnapping is less than 16 years of age at the time of the kidnapping, and if during the course of the kidnapping certain enumerated crimes are committed against the victim.
+Kidnapping is a crime of the first degree if the victim of the kidnapping is less than 16 years of age at the time of the kidnapping, and if during the course of the kidnapping certain enumerated crimes are committed against the victim.
 Only the format, and none of the substance, of this portion of the statute has been altered.